 |HOW CAN YOU REDUCE YOUR BODY'S ENZYME DEPLETION?|

-If you were to take only one thing to supplement your diet, Lifestar believes that due to the prevalence of cooked, processed foods, denatured foods and food substitutes, enzymes may be the single most important support for your bodys health and well being.
+If you were to take only one thing to supplement your diet, Lifestar believes that due to the prevalence of cooked, processed foods, denatured food by-products and food substitutes, enzymes may be one of the single most important supports for your bodys health and well being.
 The following will provide you with sufficient information to gain your own understanding and make up your own mind.

 There is convincing evidence derived from the works of Drs.
 Francis Pottinger, Jr.1, Weston Price2 and Edward Howell3 that the destruction of enzymes in the cooking and processing of food is, perhaps, the most significant factor in chronic and degenerative diseases in both humans and animals.
 It begins with a phenomenon known as digestive leukocytosis.

 "Leukocytosis" is a pathological condition defined in Dorlands Illustrated Medical Dictionary as "a transient increase in the number of leukocytes in the blood, resulting from various causes, such as hemorrhage, fever, infection, inflammation, etc.”

 Leukocytosis was first discovered in 1846.
 At first, it was considered normal because everyone who was tested had it.
 Paul Kautchakoff, M.D.4 later found that leukocytosis was not normal.
 In fact, the major cause of leukocytosis was discovered to be the eating of cooked food.
 An entire category of leukocytosis was classified as "digestive leukocytosis," that is, the elevation of the white blood cell level in response to the lack of enzymes in the cooked food in the intestine.
 It is pathological because the pancreas does not provide most of the digestive enzymes needed.

 Dr. Kautchakoff divided his findings into four classifications according to the severity of the pathological reaction in the blood: